What is Xvisor?

 Xvisor primarily supports Full virtualization hence, supports a wide range of unmodified Guest operating systems.
 Paravirtualization is optional for Xvisor and will be supported in an architecture independent manner (such as VirtIO PCI/MMIO devices) to ensure no-change in Guest OS for using paravirtualization.

-It has most features expected from a modern hypervisor, such as: Device tree based configuration, Tickless and high resolution timekeeping, Threading framework, Host device driver framework, IO device emulation framework, Runtime loadable modules, Pass through hardware access, Dynamic guest creation/destruction, Managment terminal, Network virtualization, and many more.
+It has most features expected from a modern hypervisor, such as: Device tree based configuration, Tickless and high resolution timekeeping, Threading framework, Host device driver framework, IO device emulation framework, Runtime loadable modules, Pass through hardware access, Dynamic guest creation/destruction, Managment terminal, Network virtualization, Input device virtualization, Display device virtualization and many more.

 Hypervisors can be categorized into three categories based on Host hardware access, CPU virtualization, and Guest IO emulation, as follows: